bmcfads/shopify-challenge-inventory-repl/README.md

 - Navigate to the Items page (/items)
 - Click the "New item" link
 - Enter information
-- Click "Create item"
+- Click "Create Item"

 ### Edit Existing Item

 - Navigate to the Items page (/items)
-- Click "Edit" under the actions column for the desired item
+- Click "Show" under the actions column for the desired item
+- Click "Edit this item"
 - Enter updated information
-- Click "Update item"
+- Click "Update Item"

 ### Delete Existing Item

 - Navigate to the Items page (/items)
-- Click "Destroy" under the actions column for the desired item
+- Click "Show" under the actions column for the desired item
-- Click OK in popup to confirm
+- Click "Destroy this item"

 ---